robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring.md

 caption: "Year 2"
 ---

-In this module you'll enhance your teaching effectiveness by learning advanced group and pair working skills.
+In this module you’ll enhance your teaching effectiveness by learning advanced group and pair working skills.

 ## Module introduction